For Johnny and Matthew: Blue Jackets play their home opener with Gaudreaus in mind

 The player who fished the puck out of the net after Gaudreau’s first goal was Monahan.

-“I saw it firsthand.
-He had an impact on so many people,” Monahan said.
-“I mean, players that played against him are a fan of his and watch him and study his game and try and be like him.”

-Monahan likely never aspired to be a donkey.
-Going forward, the Blue Jackets will clamor to be called one.
+Monahan never aspired to be a donkey.
+Going forward, the Blue Jackets will clamor to be one.

-Johnny Gaudreau used that term — "donkey" — freely and endearingly around friends and teammates.
-The Blue Jackets have had a celebration for about a decade where the player of the game gets to wear a Civil War-style kepi hat, the recipient selected by the previous player recipient.
+Johnny Gaudreau used that term — "donkey" — endearingly around friends and teammates.
+The Blue Jackets had a celebration for about a decade where the player of the game gets to wear a Civil War-style kepi hat, the recipient selected by the previous one.
 The kepi is retired.
 The player of the game now gets a donkey hat.
 Monahan was the first to receive it.

 “I’m really happy that we’ve kind of switched it up,” Blue Jackets defenseman Erik Gudbranson said.
 “I think it’s fitting for us.
 It was a great idea.
 And, you know, we wish the little guy was still here calling us that, But Monny is the right guy to get that the first time, for sure.”

+The tributes aren't over.
+They'll keep going for years to come.
 Guy Gaudreau, the late brothers' father and a longtime coach, was on the ice with the Blue Jackets for practice in Columbus on Monday and was back for morning skate on Tuesday.
-The tributes aren't over.
-They'll keep going, one way or another, for years to come.

-“There's going to be some tough moments, no doubt about it,” Gudbranson said.
-“We still miss him.”

-But they will cheer him, forever.
-As the banner bearing his name went up, fans chanted "Johnny Hockey" as some in his family couldn't help but smile at the tribute.
-There was a game afterward.
-It seemed secondary.
+And the banner bearing Johnny's name went up, fans chanted "Johnny Hockey" as his family couldn't help but smile.

 “The first part,” Panthers coach Paul Maurice said, “is clearly the most important part of the event tonight.”